tiffany-taylor/passage-php/README.md

 # Passage-PHP

-Examples that need middleware use the Slim Framework to show how authenticated requests would work.
-They can be replaced with any other PHP middleware of choice.
+Examples that process HTTP requests use the Slim Framework to show how authenticated requests would work.
+They can be replaced with anything that provides a PSR-7 HTTP request.

 ## Authenticating a Request
 The Passage SDK can be used to authenticate a request by checking that the request contains a valid authentication token.
 Your App ID must be provided to Passage to verify JWTs.